dotnet/docs/docs/csharp/programming-guide/concepts/async/cancel-an-async-task-or-a-list-of-tasks.md

 If you don't want to download the project, you can review the MainWindow.xaml.cs files at the end of this topic.

-### Building the Example
+### Build the example

 To extend the example yourself, step by step, follow the instructions in the "Downloading the Example" section, but choose **CancelATask** as the **StartUp Project**.
 Add the following changes to that project.
 Asterisks mark the changes in the program.

 1. Add a method to create a list of web addresses.